 Applications must include:

 - Curriculum vitae

-- Outline of research topic and special collections to be used (two pages maximum)
+- Outline of research topic and special collections to be used (five pages maximum)

 - Brief budget for travel, living, and research expenses

 - Dates to be spent in residence

 - Two letters of recommendation from faculty or other scholars familiar with the research project.
 Please note that the committee cannot consider letters of recommendation from librarians or staff of the UCLA Library.

 Application materials for the fellowship, including letters of recommendation, can be submitted in PDF format by email to email@example.com.
 Please indicate "R.B.
 Kitaj Research Fellowship" in the subject line.
 Letters of recommendation in PDF format also can be sent by email, either by the person writing them or by the applicant.

 Review Process and Notification